-Drug may help sickest patientsApril 15th, 2011 in Medications /
+Drug may help sickest patientsApril 15, 2011 in Medicine & Health / Medications

 (PhysOrg.com) -- Patients in critical care have a larger risk for dangerous blood clots because they are immobile and usually have heart or breathing problems.
 However, an international study by McMaster University researchers has found promise in a lower dose formula of the blood-thinning drug dalteparin.